Scott Sutter: International career

 In November 2005, Sutter featured for the Switzerland U21s in a UEFA European Under-21 Championship qualification playoff match against Portugal and played a further youth friendly against Romania the following April.
 Despite receiving a call up for the Swiss senior team in late 2006, Sutter stated that he no longer wished to be considered for selection for the Swiss national side as he wanted to play for England: "It hit me when I was in a bar supporting England with all my mates, wearing my England shirt and I knew that the next week I was going to be playing for Switzerland.
 It just didn't feel right.
 I was English".

 However, in August 2010 he accepted another call up for the Swiss squad and made his debut on 3 September as a halftime substitute in a 0–0 friendly draw with Australia after replacing Stephan Lichtsteiner.
 "Switzerland has given me so much," Sutter said explaining the decision to play for the Swiss national team.
 "I went through so much with my injury and they gave me the opportunity to play.
 I would be stupid to turn it down because at one point I didn't think I would play football again.
 Switzerland is my home but it is also out of gratitude.
 It is my way of giving something back."
 He featured in one more international match for Switzerland, a 1–0 away defeat to Montenegro in a qualifier for UEFA Euro 2012.

+Coaching career

+As of 2026, Sutter held an UEFA A Licence for coaching.
+On 19 March 2025, National Women's Soccer League team and Orlando City SC affiliate Orlando Pride announced the hiring of Sutter as the club's player development coach.
+He also previously served as a volunteer assistant for the University of Virginia Cavaliers men's soccer team and under-15 academy head coach for D.C.
+United.

 Personal life

-Sutter holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.
+Sutter holds a U.S. green card which qualified him as a domestic player for MLS roster purposes.